-1. If the grievant and the Association are not satisfied with the written disposition of the grievance at Level Two or if no written decision has been submitted within 10 workdays of the Level Two hearing, the grievance may be submitted to final and binding arbitration only by the Association.
-Within 10 workdays from the notification date that arbitration will be pursued, the parties shall meet to choose an_arbitrator or alternately strike names from the list of 11 arbitrators selected through Article 510 F. until the arbitrator is identified.
+4. If the grievant and the Association are not satisfied with the written disposition of the grievance at Level Two or if no written decision has been submitted within 10 workdays of the Level Two hearing or by the end of the agreed-upon extended timeline, the grievance may be submitted to final and binding arbitration only by the Association.
+Within 10 workdays from the notification date that arbitration will be pursued, the parties shall meet to choose an arbitrator or alternately strike names from the list of 11 arbitrators selected through Article 510 F. until the arbitrator is identified.

 The arbitrator shall have no power to alter, add to or subtract from the terms of this Agreement.
 Both parties agree to be bound by the decision of the arbitrator.
 The fees and expenses of the arbitrator shall be borne equally by both parties.
+New information will only be considered if not known or reasonably discoverable by the grievant at the time of the original grievance.

-- 2. Written notice of the intent to appeal to arbitration must be made to the Contract Administration representative within 20 workdays of the receipt of the Level Two decision by the grievant and the Association or within 25 workdays of the Level Two hearing, whichever is more. - N. The Preamble to this Agreement is not subject to grievance.
+- 1. Written notice of the intent to appeal to arbitration must be made to the Contract Administration Labor Relations representative within 20 workdays of the receipt of the Level Two decision by the grievant and the Association or within 25 workdays of the Level Two hearing, whichever is more greater. - N. The Preamble to this Agreement is not subject to grievance.